Quantum capacities of transducers: Introduction

-In this article, we use quantum capacity as a natural metric to characterize the performance of quantum transducers.
-Quantum capacity is the highest achievable quantum communication rate through a channel~\cite{Schumacher1996,Lloyd1997,Devetak2005,Wolf2007}.
-Here we model direct quantum tranducers as bosonic thermal-loss channels and consider generic conversion process by propagating external signals through a coupled bosonic chain.
-Using the continuous-time pure-loss quantum capacities of transducers as benchmarks to assess the intrinsic quantum communication capability of transducers, we discover that the optimal designs of transducers are those with maximally flat frequency response around the unity-efficiency conversion peak.
-Under the physical constraint of a bounded maximal coupling rate $g_{\rm max}$ between the bosonic modes, the maximal continuous-time quantum capacity $Q^{\rm max}\approx 31.4 g_{\rm max}$ is achieved by maximally flat transducers implemented by a long bosonic chain.
+In this article, we use quantum capacity to assess the intrinsic quantum communication capability of transducers.
+Using the continuous-time pure-loss quantum capacities of transducers as benchmarks, we discover that the optimal designs of transducers are those with maximally flat frequency response around the unity-efficiency conversion peak.
+Under the physical constraint of a bounded maximal coupling rate $g_{\rm max}$ between the bosonic modes, the maximal continuous-time quantum capacity $Q^{\rm max} \approx 5 g_{\rm max}$ is achieved by maximally flat transducers implemented by a long bosonic chain.
 We further include the effect of thermal noise from the environment by considering additive lower and upper bounds on quantum capacities of thermal-loss channels.
-Our methods provide a unified quantity to assess the performance of transducers across various physical platforms, and suggest a fundamental limit on the quantum communication rate set by the physical coupling strength.
+Our methods provide a unified quantity to assess the performance of transducers across various physical platforms and suggest a fundamental limit on the quantum communication rate set by the physical coupling strength.